tmtsoftware/icd/README.md

 * [icd-db](icd-db) - supports ingesting API model files into a MongoDB database, querying the db and saving an API or ICD as an HTML or PDF document
 * [icd-git](icd-git) - work directly with ICD model files stored on GitHub, publish ICDs, ingest ICD releases into the ICD database
-* [icd-viz](icd-viz) - work directly with ICD model files stored on GitHub, publish ICDs, ingest ICD releases into the ICD database
+* [icd-viz](icd-viz) - uses Graphviz/Dot to produce a graph of relationships of selected subsystems or components
 * [icd-web-server](icd-web-server) - a Play Framework based web server for working with ICDs
-* [icd-web-client](icd-web-client) - a Scala.JS based web client for the Play server
+* [icd-web-client](icd-web-client) - a Scala.js based web client for the Play server
                                      (The main client class is [IcdWebClient](icd-web-client/src/main/scala/icd/web/client/IcdWebClient.scala).
 * [icd-web-shared](icd-web-shared) - contains shared classes that can be used by both web client and server